Staffing Agency Steps Ahead in Breaking the Cycle of Poverty

 Aug 14 2018

 Shy of ten years ago, Greg Block saw a gap in homelessness services agencies.
 While many nonprofits were helping individuals meet immediate needs, such as shelter, food, and healthcare, only a handful focused on income as a sustainable path out of homelessness.
+These people took the best available iva advice, got financial experts along with them and made the best they could out of their situation.

 As he examined the services in his native Atlanta, he uncovered further disparities.
 Many agencies emphasized job and skills training, rather than job placements and few acknowledged the intimate link between sustainable employment and access to housing.